 There are other things to consider as well, including how it behaves in high temperatures and how well it can insulate the vehicle.
 Furthermore, it should also suppress the vibrations, rattles, and squeaks that the car itself produces.
 As we have seen, Kilmat performs exceedingly well in all of these categories — provided that you’ve installed it properly.

 As I have mentioned at the beginning of this article, Kilmat is actually one of the cheapest automotive sound materials I’ve found.
-The 80-mil mat is only $1.61 per square foot, making it one of the cheapest butyl mats on the market.
-The thinner, 50-mil version is even cheaper at $1.2 per square foot.
+The 80-mil mat is just over $1.75 per square foot, making it one of the cheapest butyl mats on the market.
+The thinner, 50-mil version is even cheaper at $1.3 per square foot.

 Obviously, that price point puts it well ahead of the curb in comparison to the most famous mats on the market.
 Speaking of which, let’s see how Kilmat compares to those products.